 Preparation and serving methods:

 To Clean Zucchini Flowers, wash them thoroughly in cold, running water just before cooking.
-Sometimes the fruits may require light scrub at places where prickles or dirt attached firmly.
+Sometimes the fruits may require light scrub at places where prickles or dirt are attached firmly.
 Trim the neck and bases.
 Peeling of skin is not advised.

 Zucchini blossoms are also an edible delicacy.
 In general, blossoms are picked up during the morning hours when they are fresh and soft.
 To prepare, open up blossoms, and carefully inspect for insects.
 Pull off any calyces attached firmly at the base.